 (Compare any two revisions)

-Choose the version you would like restored and click Restore This Revision …
+Find the version you would like restored and click the ‘Restore This Revision’ button …

-(Click the post title link to exit)
+(Click on the post title link to exit)

-(Click to return to editor)
+(Click to return to content editor)

-WordPress Post Revisions – Additional Notes
+WordPress Post Revisions Feature – Additional Notes

 Let’s focus, then, on some additional aspects of WordPress post revisions that don’t require editing code.

-(Viewing the WordPress post revisions box – Post Editor screen)
+(View the WordPress post revisions list)

-(Screen Options tab – Revisions)
+(Post Editor: Screen Options tab – Revisions)

-Managing Post Revisions Using Plugins
+Managing Content Revisions – WordPress Plugins

-For example, if there are 200 posts on your site with an average of 10 revisions each your WordPress database could be storing an extra 2,000 copies of unnecessary data.
-If your post averages 100KB data, then with 2,000 post revisions, the total database space wasted is about 200MB.
+For example, if there are 200 posts on your site with an average of 10 revisions each your WordPress database could be storing around 3,000 copies of old data.
+If your post is approximately 100KB data, then with 3,000 revisions of that post, the total space wasted is about 300MB.